phaneendra/phaneendra.github.com/README.md

 All dependencies are latest except for below
 `esbuild | v0.14.54` | to upgrade to v0.15.x waiting on pull https://github.com/kentcdodds/mdx-bundler/pull/188
+`globby | 11.0.4` | to upgrade and fix esm issues on next.config.js

 ## Deploy